 ARL/SAA Mosaic Program

-image © Sophia HussainGraduate scholarships will attract diverse students to master’s degree programs in archival science and LIS programs with specialization in special collections.
+image © Clemson University LibraryGraduate scholarships will attract diverse students to master’s degree programs in archival science and LIS programs with specialization in special collections.
 The scholarship program will provide financial support of up to $10,000 per student, a level that will compete with graduate-level academic and professional programs in other disciplines.
 The program will include a paid internship in a partner ARL library or archive as well as financial support for student membership in SAA for one year.

 Participants in the ARL/SAA Mosaic Program enjoy the following benefits:

-- Tuition stipend of up to $10,000 to be distributed over two years.
-Stipends are distributed in installments of $2,500 per semester.
+- Tuition stipend of up to $10,000 to be distributed over two years, in installments of $2,500 per semester

-- Paid internship in a partner ARL library or archives organization.
-Each student will be supported for up to 20 hours of internship work per week for two 14-week semesters.
+- Paid internship in a partner archives or library organization beginning in early fall of the student’s fellowship year—each student will be supported for up to 20 hours of internship work per week for two 14-week semesters starting early Fall 2014.

-- Travel award to attend the annual SAA Mosaic Leadership Symposium and SAA Annual Meeting during the participant’s scholarship year.
-The symposium, held in conjunction with the Annual Meeting, will bring together the program participants and active professionals in archival science and special collections librarianship.
+- Support for travel to and attendance at the annual SAA Mosaic Leadership Symposium and SAA Annual Meeting during the participant’s scholarship year—the symposium, held in conjunction with the Annual Meeting, will bring together the program participants and active professionals in archival science and special collections librarianship.
 The primary goal of the one-and-a-half-day symposium is to introduce attendees to macro-level issues facing the archives and special collections profession—particularly in the context of research intensive institutions—and provide training to develop job search and interview skills.

 To be eligible to participate in the ARL/SAA Mosaic Program, you must:

-- Be accepted into an ALA-accredited program in archival science, archival management, digital archives, special collections, or a related program.
+- Be accepted into a master’s program in archival science, archival management, digital archives, special collections, or a related program

-- Maintain a 3.0 grade point average (on a 4-point scale) and provide evidence of progression towards completion of graduate studies in the targeted areas.
+- Maintain a 3.0 grade point average (on a 4-point scale) and submit transcripts as evidence of progression towards completion of graduate studies in the targeted areas